danjocutler/cv/README.md

 #About myself

 I have always had a passion for creativity.
 Since the age of 8, I have had a love for music and have become a proficient and disciplined pianist, as well as an able guitarist.
 After studying music for my 'A' levels, I decided to take my creativity in a different direction at university by studying Video Production and Creative Writing.
 Recently I have ventured into yet another creative area by doing a 12 week programming course at Makers Academy.

+### Wizbit Internet Services (Oct 15 - Present)
+* Junior Web Developer
+* php, HTML5 & CSS3
+* Making vibrant, responsive websites for a wide variety of clients

 ### Makers Academy (Sep 14 - Dec 14)
 * 12-week intensive programming bootcamp